-Learn to make fresh, homemade Instant Pot Applesauce in minutes with this SUPER quick and easy method.
-Bonus: It’s made without added sugar AND you can make it smooth or chunky according to the preferences of your kids.
+Learn how to make fresh, homemade Instant Pot Applesauce in minutes with this SUPER quick and easy method.
+Bonus: It’s made without added sugar and you can make it smooth or chunky according to the preferences of your kids.

 Instant Pot Applesauce